FinOps Center

 MAP contracts created in FinOps Center — not the AWS console.

-FinOps Leaders create MAP contracts directly inside FinOps Center using a guided four-step wizard.
+FinOps Leads create MAP contracts directly inside FinOps Center using a guided four-step wizard.
 Select eligible services using Standard or AI Modernization defaults, define accounts in scope, and configure auto-enrollment rules — all without leaving the platform.

 Create MAP Contract wizard — Step 2 of 4, Eligible Services, showing Standard and AI Modernization defaults with Amazon Bedrock selected